frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

   </figure>
 </div>

 **Hex Shaft Inserts:** Compared to metal, plastic is relatively soft and can be worn down over time.
-High amounts of torque from a hex shaft (especially Thunderhex with rounded edges) can turn the hexagonal hole of a 3D printed pulley into a round hole, eventually eliminating power transmission between the shaft and pulley.
+High amounts of torque from a hex shaft (especially Thunderhex, which has rounded edges) can turn the hexagonal hole of a 3D printed pulley into a round hole, eventually eliminating power transmission between the shaft and pulley.
 One way to fix this is by using metal inserts that help to distribute the forces of the hex shaft into the printed part away from the hex bore.

   <figure>
     <img src="/img/design-handbook/design-for-3d-printing/3dp-pulley-insert.png" style="width:50%">